 According to a 2018 social interactions study done on Americans, a large part of the population in the age group of 18 to 22 years, is suffering from loneliness.
 Research shows that this is an indicator of poor social health.
 Unfortunately, the usage of social media does not seem to be helping much when it comes to improving social health.
+Even research has shown this to be true.
 For instance, people may be ardent users of various social media platforms but that does not stop them from being lonely.

 The challenge is that most people find it difficult to bridge the gap between the type of relationships they have and they desire to have.
 In the article that follows, we will share with you a few simple tips to bridge this gap and therefore lead happier lives.
 Even the World Health Organization lists out the importance of social determinants to live a healthy and happy life.

 In this day and age of technology, the importance of meeting people seems to be fading.
 Most of us are so busy to keep up with routine life that we can barely spare the time to work on our relationships.
 If one does not invest in maintaining relationships, they are likely to end up lonely in their life.